 “I’m from the US, and my friend is from Canada.”
 This chat won’t last over a minute, I thought.

 “What is your age?”
 He smiled, but all I could think was, huh?
 Why does he want to know my age?
 And who asks a paying customer from another country her age within one minute of greeting her?
-Okay, sure, in many of my Asian travels people have asked my age after an extended conversation.
-That’s because the questioner usually wanted to know how to respectfully address me, and my age would determine whether I would be addressed as “mother,” “auntie,” “sister,” or “grandmother.”
+Okay, sure, in my Asian travels people have asked my age after an extended conversation.
+That’s because the questioner wanted to know how to respectfully address me, and my age would determine whether I would be “mother,” “auntie,” “sister,” or “grandmother.”
 I was rarely addressed as “grandmother,”—only by the youngest–and was usually “mother” or even the dreaded “madam”—a term most frequently used in India.

-But as a customer sitting in a restaurant for a drink, this question seemed a bit abrupt and unnecessary.
+But as a customer sitting in a restaurant for a drink, this question seemed a abrupt and unnecessary.